 The Rally, McGregor Square

 Located just a hop skip and a jump away from Coors Field, The Rally is fittingly named after an age-old baseball superstition — the rally cap — in which fans wear their caps backwards or inside out for good luck.
 Hardwood floors, funky rugs and lots of leather accents make each room unique from the next.
 For the full experience, book a room on the eighth floor, known as the Mile High Floor because it sits at 5,280 feet in elevation.
 To really set the scene, the rooms here feature more dramatic design elements that mimic the color of sunset over the Rockies (think: dark wood, deep purple and shades of orange).
 Bonus: The whole hotel is pet-friendly.

 The Ramble, River North Art District

-It’s fitting that in Denver’s Art District, you’ll find a hotel that’s so well designed, you’re going to want to move right in.
+It’s fitting that in Denver’s Art District (RINO), you’ll find a hotel that’s so well designed, you’re going to want to move right in.
 For the shared spaces, the hotel’s interior designers, Avenue Interior Design, drew inspiration from 17th-century French salons and their ability to create community and bring together the exchange of ideas.
 The guest rooms look like they’re straight out of a home decor magazine, with cozy hardwood floors, Persian rugs, dark accent walls, art prints and chandeliers that make for a perfect mix of industrial-eclectic-luxurious.
 It’s also the second location of New York City craft cocktail bar Death & Co., which has an extensive cocktail list and serves upscale bar food.
 The hotel also hosts DC/AM, a coffee and breakfast spot, and Super Mega Bien, a dim sum-style Latin American restaurant.

 The Source, River North Art District